dikortis/LetsTalkETC/Episodes/Episode_2.md

-summary a rocky who describes himself as a full-time crypto currency trader investor and analyst so he decide okay I better check out etcc if it's something
+summary a rocky who describes himself as a full-time crypto currency trader investor and analyst so he decide okay I better check out ETC if it's something
-I want to park some money in and he apparently is bullish on et Cie and he he wrote a paper describing why he thinks there's happy times ahead and he goes into detail he must have really
+I want to park some money in and he apparently is bullish on ETC and he wrote a paper describing why he thinks there's happy times ahead and he goes into detail he must have really